Services:

 Individual Therapy

-At Goldfox, individual therapy is a collaborative, one-on-one process that provides a safe, confidential space to explore your inner world.
-Whether you are navigating everyday challenges or seeking to make sense of profound psychedelic or transpersonal experiences, our approach supports deep emotional healing, self-understanding, and personal growth.
+At Goldfox, individual therapy is a collaborative, one-on-one process that provides a safe, confidential space to explore profound psychedelic or transpersonal experiences, our approach supports deep emotional healing, self-understanding, and personal growth.

 We specialize in helping you integrate expanded states of consciousness into your daily life—making meaning of powerful insights, confronting unresolved patterns, and grounding spiritual awakenings in a way that supports long-term well-being.